 Votes Required for Proposals.
 In voting for the election of directors, you may vote in favor of all nominees, withhold votes as to all nominees or withhold votes as to specific nominees.
 There is no cumulative voting for the election of directors.
 Directors must be elected by a plurality of the votes cast at the Annual Meeting.
-The term "plurality" means that the one nominee for Class 3 director and the four nominees for Class 2 director receiving the largest number of votes cast will be elected as Class 3 and Class 2 directors.
+The term "plurality" means that the four nominees for Class 3 director receiving the largest number of votes cast will be elected as Class 3 directors.

 In voting for the ratification of the appointment of S.R.
 Snodgrass, P.C., Certified Public Accountants ("S.R.
-Snodgrass, P.C."), as our independent registered public accounting firm, you may vote in favor of the proposal, against the proposal or abstain from voting.
-This proposal will be decided by the affirmative vote of a majority of the votes cast at the Annual Meeting.
+Snodgrass, P.C."), as our independent registered public accounting firm, or on the Citizens Financial Services, Inc. 2023 Employee Stock Purchase Plan, you may vote in favor of the proposal, against the proposal or abstain from voting.
+Approval of each of these proposals requires the affirmative vote of a majority of the votes cast on the applicable proposal at the Annual Meeting.